Steam Deck compatibility

 Library filters

 Library filters are for the backlog moment: I already own these games, but I do not want to scroll for ten minutes before playing one.
-I usually check whether a game is a good Steam Deck fit first.
-After that, the question gets more personal: do I want something short, something unfinished, the right language support, or just a game that matches the mood tonight?
+I usually start with Steam Deck compatibility.
+After that, the question gets more personal: what kind of game would I actually start tonight?

-Keep the games that match how you want to play on the Deck.
+Keep the games that match how you want to play on Steam Deck.

 Find a short pick, a half-finished save, or something you have not started yet.

-Keep bookmarks and older releases from crowding the list when they are not useful right now.
+Keep playlist games and older releases from crowding the list when they are not useful right now.

 Check genre and language support before you open the store page.